ReliSA/Software-process-antipatterns-catalogue/catalogue/Blowhard_Jamboree.md

 ## Summary

 A collection of ex-developers who are now managers congregate in a room and decide how the system should be implemented.
-These so called industry experts are often misinformed and represent prejudiced information.
+These so called industry experts, now informed mainly by second-hand reports from popular media, are often misinformed and/or represent prejudiced information.
 Rarely is there any hands-on research and experience backing up their conclusions.

 ## Symptoms